 Instructions

-- Cream soften butter and sugar in a mixing bowl with the whisk attachment until light and fluffy.
+- Cream softened butter with sugar in a mixing bowl using the whisk attachment until light and fluffy.
 Add egg yolk and almond extract and beat until combined.

-- Add flour and salt to a small bowl and mix to distribute evenly.
+- Sift flour into a small bowl and mix in the salt to distribute evenly.
 With the mixer on the lowest speed, slowly add the flour mixture to the stand mixer bowl and mix until thoroughly combined.
 The dough should be soft and easy to handle.

 - Fill the cookie press with the cookie dough and line two baking sheets with silicone baking mats or parchment paper.
 Hold the cookie press perpendicular to the prepared baking sheet and press out the cookies, spacing about 1 - 2 inches apart.